markkukuismin/gap-com/README.md

 ![GroundTruthGraph](https://user-images.githubusercontent.com/40263834/108598471-7929c000-7396-11eb-81c1-ee75ad6b24ce.png)

 In this example, the graphs selected using the reference distribution resampling or the reference graph resampling are not exactly the same but very close to each other.
-Actually, the community structre of the two graphs is identical,
+The community structre of the two graphs is identical,

 ```r
 gapPermuteLambda$opt.index